maurosampietro/UltraMapper.CommandLine/README.md

 What is UltraMapper.CommandLine?
 --------------------------------

-UltraMapper.CommandLine is a .NET <b>command line parser</b>, that is, a tool that parse and map command line arguments to strongly typed objects.
+UltraMapper.CommandLine is a .NET <b>command line parser</b>: a tool that parse and map command line arguments to strongly typed objects.
 UltraMapper.CommandLine is powered by [UltraMapper](https://github.com/maurosampietro/UltraMapper), a powerful .NET mapper!

 Game changing features!